-Is the rise in IVF success leading to what some believe is an 'adoption crisis' ?
+The rise in IVF success is leading to what some are calling an 'adoption crisis'

-More and more couples struggling to conceive are turning to IVF and some believe its rise in popularity could be contributing in a drop in couples choosing to adopt.
+More and more couples struggling to conceive are turning to IVF, and some believe its growing success could be contributing to a drop in couples choosing to adopt.

-The Rotunda Hospital in Dublin has said that they are generally seeing a 50 per cent success rate after one IVF cycle and a 70 per cent success rate after two IVF cycles at their clinic.
+The Rotunda Hospital in Dublin has said that they are seeing a 50 per cent success rate after one IVF cycle and a 70 per cent success rate after two IVF cycles, at their clinic.

-For most people, the rise is successful treatments are seen as a good thing but others feel that it could be causing an adverse reaction in areas like adoption.
+The rise is successful treatments is of course a good thing, but adverse reaction in areas like adoption.

 But is it really fair to place the blame in a drop in adoptions to couples receiving IVF?
 Mother of three Anya Sizer doesn't think so.

 According to Grazia, when it comes to this issue Sizer, who has had two children through IVF and one through adoption, has said;